ShiftLeftSecurity/scan-docs/docs/getting-started/use-cases.md

 ## Software Bill-of-Materials Report

 Software Bill-of-Materials SBOM is automatically produced by scan as a pre-requisite for performing dependency scanning (`depscan`).
-This file is an xml file compatible with [CycloneDX 1.2 specification](https://cyclonedx.org/docs/1.2/) with a `bom` prefix.
+These are in xml and JSON format compatible with [CycloneDX 1.2 specification](https://cyclonedx.org/docs/1.2/) with a `bom` prefix.
 Refer to the [SBOM page](../integrations/sbom.md) for further information.

 There are quite a number of scenarios why this report might be required by your security team: